PricelessToolkit/Unifi-Cloudkey-Repurposed/rsync-snapshots/README.md

    Performs a simple one-way exact clone from VMs/containers to the central backup server on the local network.

 2. `rsync-snapshots.sh`
-   Creates timestamped snapshots from the central backup server to the remote CloudKey backup target.
+   Creates timestamped snapshots from the central backup server to the remote backup server.

 3. `cloudpanel-hosts-backup.sh`
-Connects from the local backup server to a CloudPanel VPS over SSH, downloads locally generated site backups.
+Connects from the central backup server to a CloudPanel VPS over SSH, downloads locally generated site backups.

 # clone.sh